rust-lang/rfcs/text/3697-declarative-attribute-macros.md

 As people test this feature and run into limitations of `macro_rules!` parsing, we should consider additional features to make this easier to use for various use cases.

+Some use cases involve multiple attribute macros that users expect to be able to apply in any order.
+For instance, `#[test]` and `#[should_panic]` can appear on the same function in any order.
+Implementing that via this mechanism for attribute macros would require making both of those attributes into macros that both do all the parsing regardless of which got invoked first, likely by invoking a common helper.
+We should consider if we consider that mechanism sufficient, or if we should provide another mechanism for a set of related attribute macros to appear in any order.